If your goal is to lose 100 pounds or more, it usually means that your weight is high enough to put you into the obese or morbidly obese category.

 Taking it one step at a time and making a few minor changes to your exercise, nutrition and lifestyle makes weight loss much more achievable and manageable.

-In today’s post, I’ll be sharing with you my best guidelines and tips on how to lose a lot of weight the safe way.
+Without further ado, here are my best guidelines and tips on how to lose 100 pounds the safe way.
 I hope you find them useful.

 Start with Realistic Goals